 7. Restricted breed dogs, control of

-(1) If at a time when a restricted breed dog is neither —

-(a) at the premises of its owner; nor

-(b) confined in accordance with regulation 6, the dog is not muzzled in such a manner that prevents it from biting a person or another animal, a person liable for the control of the dog contravenes these regulations.
+(1) If, at a time when a restricted breed dog is not confined in accordance with regulation 6, the dog is not muzzled in such a manner that prevents it from biting a person or another animal, a person liable for the control of the dog contravenes these regulations.

-(2) If at a time when a restricted breed dog is neither —

-(a) at the premises of its owner; nor

-(b) confined in accordance with regulation 6, the dog is not on a leash or chain held by a person who is physically able to control the dog in all circumstances, a person liable for the control of the dog contravenes these regulations.
+(2) If, at a time when a restricted breed dog is not confined in accordance with regulation 6, the dog is not on a leash or chain held by a person who is physically able to control the dog in all circumstances, a person liable for the control of the dog contravenes these regulations.

-(3) If at a time when a restricted breed dog is neither —

-(a) at the premises of its owner; nor

-(b) confined in accordance with regulation 6, a person under the age of 18 years is in control of the dog, that person and any other person liable for the control of the dog contravenes these regulations.
+(3) If, at a time when a restricted breed dog is not confined in accordance with regulation 6, a person under the age of 18 years is in control of the dog, that person and any other person liable for the control of the dog contravenes these regulations.

+[Regulation 7 inserted in Gazette 9 Dec 2005 p.
+5885.]

 8. Number of restricted breed dogs that may be owned

 (1) A person must not own more than 2 restricted breed dogs unless he or she has a written permit from the local government of the district in which the person lives.